Barton, Isle of Wight

 In the mid-1930s, the first council properties were built in Barton Road, School Lane and Highfield Road.

 In around 1955, the initial Pan Estate development began, which is extended south and east beyond Barton and continues toward Pan Lane.
 The estate was further developed in the late 1960s and mid-1970s to take in the growth of the local population.

 An additional school was built for the local area in 1970 when Downside Middle School opened.
 This initially took children in from all over the west and north of the Island.
 The school closed as part of the 2011 Island schools reorganisation; the building now houses the re-located Barton Primary School, East Newport Family Centre and Downside Community Centre.

 During the 1950s, 1960s and 1970s, a team called Barton was represented in the Isle of Wight Football League and were quite successful challenging for honours against the other notable sides of the time Parkhurst and Seaview.
 Notable Barton players included Willie Creighton, who was actually brought up in Barton Road itself.

 Barton is known locally as 'Barton Village' and is technically not part of the more modern Pan Estate.

+Name

+First recorded in 1862 as Barton Village, it was named after a builder with name Barton who built a row of houses, built from 1841-1851.